- Search The Registry

 King Leopold II

 *King Leopold II was born on this date in 1835.
-He a white-European Monarch, the second King of the Belgians from 1865 to 1909.
+He was a white-European Monarch, the second King of Belgium from 1865 to 1909.

-Born Leopold Ludwig Philipp Maria Viktor in Brussels as the second but eldest surviving son of Leopold I and Louise of Orléans, he succeeded his father to the Belgian throne in 1865 and reigned for 44 years until his death, the longest reign of any Belgian monarch.
-He and, through his own efforts, the owner and absolute ruler of the Congo Free State from 1885 to 1908.
-The Congo Free State was a private project undertaken on his own behalf.
+Born Leopold Ludwig Philipp Maria Viktor in Brussels as the second but eldest surviving son of Leopold I and Louise of Orléans, he succeeded his father to the Belgian throne in 1865.
+He reigned for 44 years until his death, the longest reign of any Belgian monarch.
+Through his efforts, he was the owner and absolute ruler of the Congo Free State from 1885 to 1908.
+The Congo Free State was a private project undertaken on his behalf.
 He hired Henry Morton Stanley to help him lay claim to the Congo, the present-day Democratic Republic of the Congo.